WYihei/ChineseNodifyWiki/Getting-Started.md

 }
 ```

 And bind them to the view.
+(We used the built-in `NodeInput` and `NodeOutput` for the view, but there are [other connectors](Connectors-Overview) too.
+Or you can create your own, depending on your needs.)

 ```xml
 <nodify:Node Header="{Binding Title}"